brunocleite/setup-sst/README.md

-# SST v3 Github Actions setup
+# SST v3 GitHub Actions setup

-This Github Action will prepare your [SST](https://sst.dev) v3 application by installing the providers.
+This GitHub Action will prepare your [SST](https://sst.dev) v3 application by installing the providers.

 It automatically caches the providers if SST version and `sst.config.ts` files